 7. Specify the effective formation date

 Use the Effective Date of the LLC box to specify whether the LLC should be formed on some future date or when the Secretary of State files the LLC application.

 8. Provide your name, street address, and signature to the Secretary of State’s office

 In the second to last set of boxes you can enter the name, address, and signature of the LLC organizer.

 The period of duration is the life span of your LLC.
 Some LLCs are created for a specific purpose and are intended to exist for a specific period of time.
 You can list a specific number of years, or simply leave blank to make the life span “perpetual.”

-10. Accept appointment of resident agent
+10. Accept appointment of registered agent

 11. Provide proof of certification (PLLCs only)

 If organizing a professional limited liability company, or PLLC, provide proof of your current certification from the appropriate licensing board.

 The downloadable kit shows an example, completed Tennessee LLC application.